 But this does not mean that everybody can do all things equally well, because the same Creator is also preparing them for specific responsibilities.
 The heart cannot do what the lungs do, and the lungs cannot do what the liver does.
 At the same time, every part of the body contributes to the versatility and well being of the whole body.
 But everybody does not do everything equally well, even in the part of the body that they are prepared to serve in.
 This is because they are not as completely, or specifically, prepared—and have not grown yet to the place where they can handle each and every responsibility or job, well.

-Now, let us finish in Psalms 51.
+Now, let us finish in Psalm 51.
 Notice what David asked of our Creator.

 Psalm 51:7-12 [David asked the Creator:] Purge me. . . and I shall be clean.
 [He asked the Creator:] Wash me, and I shall be whiter than snow.
-[He asked the Creator:] Make me to hear joy and gladness. . .
-Blot out all of mine iniquities.
+[He asked the Creator:] Make me hear joy and gladness. . .
+Blot out all my iniquities.
 Create in me a clean heart. . .
-Restore unto me the joy of Your salvation.
+Restore to me the joy of Your salvation.